squinkylabs/SquinkyVCV/docs/sfz-player-compatibility.md

 SFZ Player does not implement any form of looping.
 Because of this many older SFZ that were converted from Sound Fonts will not play correctly.

-SFZ may have many different types of sample files, although the huge majority use wav of flac.
+SFZ may have many different types of sample files, although the huge majority use wav or flac.
 We do not read ogg or aif files, so if you find the rare SFZ instrument that uses them you are out of luck.
 Unless you are motivated enough to convert them yourself.

+"Aria Format" is a superset of SFZ.
+Aria libraries use a different method of locating their samples which we do not support.

+## Future enhancements

+Most of the limitations listed can be addressed.
+Please feel free to contact us and let us know if there is something you would like addressed.

 ## SFZ Opcodes implemented